voschezang/coding-handbook/scrum-guide.md

     - Point north
     - Actively do nothing

+**Anti-patterns**
+Micromanagement, PO without authority, too many dependencies, mechanical scrum (without values).

 ### Developers

 The rest of the development teams does not have a hierarchy and are instead self-organizing.
+They deliver periodic increments of work, which can be released if desirable.

-They should hold each other accountable (as a team) rather than by an external party.
+They should have enough autonomy to be able to take ownership of their work.
+They should be hold accountable by each other (as a team) rather than by an external party.

-They deliver periodic increments of work, which can be released

 The Scrum teams consists of the SM and Development team.
 It excludes stakeholders.
 The Development team includes developers and the PO.

-**Anti-patterns**
-Micromanagement, PO without authority, too many dependencies.
+Scrum prescribes a team size of at most 10 members, unless there is a good reason to have a larger team.

 ## Events